anvilglobaldynamics/torque/meta/api-docs/add-service-blueprint.md

 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
 { code: ORGANIZATION_INVALID } // the organization id is invalid
-{ code: VAT_VALUE_INVALID } // the vat value is more than sale price
+{ code: VAT_VALUE_INVALID } // the vat value is not within 0 to 100
 ```

 ### response (on success):